SayanrupBarman/customer-behavior-analysis/README.md

 # Customer Shopping Behavior Analysis

 ## Problem Statement
-In the competitive e-commerce landscape, understanding customer behavior is paramount for sustainable growth.
-Businesses need to move beyond generic marketing and tailor their strategies to specific customer segments.
-This project addresses the challenge of extracting actionable insights from raw shopping data to understand purchasing patterns, identify high-value customer segments, and optimize marketing efforts.
+An e-commerce business needed to move beyond generic marketing and understand its customer base to drive growth.
+The key challenge was to extract actionable insights from raw shopping data to identify high-value segments and purchasing patterns.

 ## Objective
 The primary objective of this project is to conduct a comprehensive analysis of customer shopping behavior to answer key business questions and provide data-driven recommendations.
 This involves a full data analysis workflow, from data cleaning and preparation to in-depth analysis and visualization.

 ## Data Collection
-The dataset for this analysis is `customer_shopping_behavior.csv`, a flat file containing 3,900 records and 18 columns detailing customer demographics, transaction information, and product details.
+The dataset for this analysis is `shopping_behavior_updated.csv`, a flat file containing 3,900 records and 18 columns detailing customer demographics, transaction information, and product details.

 ### Key Data Points:
 *   **Customer Demographics:** Age, Gender, Location